parvaze-masud/Scripts-collection/SSL Certificate.md

 # Video Link: https://www.youtube.com/watch?v=-R9y09eOzoQ

-1] In this viedo we will launch a new ec2 instance and on that we will install a nginx as a web server for hosting the website.
+1] In this video we will launch a new ec2 instance and on that we will install a nginx as a web server for hosting the website.
-2] Then fisrt we will run our webiste on 80 port without ssl certificate
+2] Then first we will run our website on 80 ports without SSL certificate

-3] Then we will install certbot letsencrypt (free ssl certificate) for our website.
+3] Then we will install certbot lets-encrypt (free SSL certificate) for our website.

-4] Nginx installation command :-
-apt update
-apt install nginx
+4] Nginx installation command:- apt update apt install nginx